 In reality, you may not have a detailed plan which you diligently follow your whole career, and you know how it is, plans often have to be torn up and re-done from scratch.
 ‘Stuff’ happens, and you have to react to unexpected events.
 As boxer Mike Tyson once said: “everyone has a plan until they’re punched in the face”!

-So I hope these few thoughts and strategies help you with an overall context for career planning and that you can apply some of the rationales for setting career goals and making choices on things like target industries, jobs and training.
+So I hope these few thoughts and strategies help you with an overall context for career planning.
+I hope you can apply some of the rationales for setting career goals and making choices on things like target industries, jobs and training.

 Read more: Tips for a great webcam interview.